 CHRONICLE OF AN INEXORABLE DECLINE

-The Musée d’art moderne et contemporain of Saint-Étienne Métropole presents an exhibition of Alexandre Leger, winner of the 9th edition of the partners’ prize.
+The Musée d’art moderne et contemporain de Saint-Étienne Métropole presents an exhibition of Alexandre Leger, winner of the 9th edition of the partners’ prize.

 What is this strange world in which a volcano’s ire blackens the sky and a hundred-year-old tidal wave produces a demonic foam, sawing the coast in two?
 Back on land, the wind brings only bones, silence reigns and dark craters wait to swallow the first passer-by.
 The danger of the coming eclipse draws out winged figures, angels or bats.
 Bright eyes pierce the air like flaming meteorites.
 Only the cosmos remains a haven, with its stars and lunar light.